heidelberg-hepml/lloca/docs/source/api.rst

 Equivariant vector prediction
 -----------------------------

 The Frames-Net uses a small Lorentz-equivariant network to predict a list of vectors.
 We currently have only one option for this ``equivectors`` network, but we plan to add more options in the future.

 .. autosummary::
    :toctree: generated/
    :recursive:

-   lloca.equivectors.EquiMLP
+   lloca.equivectors.mlp
+   lloca.equivectors.lgatr
+   lloca.equivectors.pelican

 Frames-Net
 ----------